candace-sun/simon-says/README.md

 ### Background Information

 Initially created as an example project site for a Web Development class I taught during July 2022; as the class used Replit, it was developed on there.
+Access the game [here](https://candace-sun.github.io/simon-says/).

 ### Features